Thyroid hormone resistance: Diagnosis

 The characteristic blood test results for this disorder can also be found in other disorders (for example TSH-oma (pituitary adenoma), or other pituitary disorders).
 The diagnosis may involve identifying a mutation of the thyroid receptor, which is present in approximately 85% of cases.

 Management

-Beta blockers, like metoprolol, are sometimes used to help suppress symptoms.
+Beta blockers, like metoprolol, are sometimes used to help suppress symptoms such as tachycardia stemming from elevated serum TH levels.
+Compensatory increases in serum T4/T3 concentrations occurs in states of thyroid hormone resistance and are intended to increase TH availability at the cellular level.
+However, the high TH levels in serum can also produce complications related to sympathetic overactivity in the cardiovascular system or other tissues.

 Incidence

 Thyroid hormone resistance syndrome is rare, incidence is variously quoted as 1 in 50,000 or 1 in 40,000 live births.
+Genetic mutations in the thyroid hormone beta receptor are the most common, with mutations in the alpha receptor being much more rare.
 More than 1000 individuals have been identified with thyroid hormone resistance, of which 85% had thyroid hormone beta receptor mutation.